 Our therapy animal teams serve nationwide.
 Over a lifetime, they devote many hours, sharing their gentle spirits and friendly hearts with people in need.
 Whether visiting children in a classroom or spending time with the elderly in a residential care facility, their impact makes all the difference in a client’s life.
-This page honors their many contributions to communities in all fifty states.
+This page honors their many contributions to communities across the U.S.

 To our therapy animals who retired from their volunteer work in 2017: Pet Partners is proud and grateful for your hard work, and the work of your handlers.
 Read the names of our 2017 alumni here.

 Below are a few stories of our therapy animals, shared by their handlers.
 Has your animal retired or passed?
 If you would like to feature their story here, please contact us.